Venafi/terraform-provider-venafi/examples/citrix_adc/README.md

 > **_Note:_**  These steps are providing a suggested Terraform file structure for this example only but you could still use the same configuration of your preference.

-1. Create your Terraform variables file
+1. Create your Terraform variables file.
-2. Set you main Terraform config file
+2. Set you main Terraform config file.
-3. Set your Venafi Terraform config file
+3. Set your Venafi Terraform config file.
-4. Set your Citrix Terraform config file
+4. Set your Citrix Terraform config file.
-5. Apply your setup
+5. Apply your setup.

 ## Prerequisites